 FAIR USE NOTICE: This presentation may contain information that is subject to copyright, the use of which may not have been specifically authorized by the copyright owner.
-All quotations, images, trademarks, copyrights, and other intellectual property used herein are the property of their respective owners.
-The Department of the Air Force is making this material available for official purposes only.
+All quotations from the film, The Matrix, used herein are owned by Warner Bros.
+Entertainment Inc. The Department of the Air Force is making this material available for official purposes only.
 This use constitutes a fair use, as defined by 17 USC Section 107.
 In accordance with that Section, this information is for purposes of teaching, commentary, scholarship, and education, and is not for profit.
 For any uses of the material provided in this presentation, permission should be obtained from the copyright owner.